OSGConnect/connectbook/start/data/stashcache.md

 [Using scp To Transfer Files To OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/5000634376) guide may be helpful.

-2) Add the following two lines to your HTCondor submit file:
+2) Add the following two lines to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access StashCache and to OSG Connect modules.

 		+WantsStashCache = true
 		requirements = (OSGVO_OS_STRING =?= "RHEL 7") && (HAS_MODULES =?= True)

-This tells HTCondor that your jobs must run on executes nodes that have access StashCache and to OSG Connect modules.

 3) Add three commands to the job executable script to (1) load the StashCache module, (2) use the command `stashcp` to transfer the large input file from a cache site to the execute node where the job is running, and (3) delete the large input file before the job terminates:

 		#!/bin/bash

-	# load module
+		#load module
 		module load stashcache

-	# transfer large input file
+		#transfer large input file
 		stashcp /osgconnect/public/username/path/<file_name> ./

-	# remaining commands to be executed in job
+		#remaining commands to be executed in job

 		...

-	# delete large input from public
+		#delete large input from public
 		rm <file_name>

 Any large input files transferred from `/public` should be deleted before the job terminates, otherwise HTCondor will mistake these files for output